King County DUI

 What will happen with my court case?

 The outcome of your King County DUI case depends on several factors.
 Was there a breath test or a refusal?
-What was the Breath Alcohol Content (BAC) reading?
+What was the Breath (or Blood) Alcohol Content (BAC) reading?
 Did you do Field Sobriety Tests (FSTs)?
 Did you admit to drinking?
 Were there any passengers in the car?
 Were you cooperative with the officer?

 If you have been recently arrested for DUI in King County, or charged with DUI in King County District Court, you need an experienced attorney who is both focused on DUI defense, with knowledge of the policies and customs of the KCDC system and the King County Prosecuting Attorneys that handle DUI cases there.